Latest News

 Chevron CEO: Shortages in oil supply to begin appearing

-Mike Wirth, Chairman and CEO of Chevron, said on Monday physical'shortages' in oil supply will begin to appear around the world due to the closure of the Strait of Hormuz.
+Chevron's Chairman and CEO, Mike Wirth, said that physical shortages of oil would start to appear around the world? due to a?closure of the Strait of Hormuz.
 Through this strait 20% of the global crude supply passes.

-Wirth, a Milken Institute-sponsored discussion participant, said that economies will shrink first in Asia as the demand for goods and services adjusts to the reduced supply.
-The strait is still closed due to the U.S./Israeli war against Iran.
-Wirth noted that "we will begin to see physical shortages" as surplus supply on commercial markets, tankers operating in shadow fleets, avoiding sanctions and national strategic reserve were being consumed.
+Wirth, during a Milken Institute sponsored discussion, said that economies will shrink first in Asia as the demand adjusts to the reduced supply.
+The strait is still closed due to the U.S. - Israeli?war against Iran.

-He said that "Demand must move in order to meet supply."
+He said that the demand must be able to match supply.
 "Economies will have to slow down."

-Wirth says that Asia is most dependent on the Gulf's oil refineries and production, while Europe will likely be next.
+Wirth stated that Asia is most dependent on Gulf oil production and refinery, followed by Europe.

-Wirth said that although the United States is a net oil exporter, the effects would eventually be felt in the United States.
-He noted that the last scheduled oil shipment from the Gulf was being unloaded at the Port Long Beach, which supplies Los Angeles and Southern California.
+Wirth said that although the United States is a net oil exporter, the impact will be felt in other parts of the world.
+He noted that the last scheduled shipment from the Gulf of Mexico was being unloaded at the Port of Long Beach, which supplies Los Angeles and Southern California.

-Wirth stated that the overall impact of the Hormuz shutdown is "potentially" as large as in the 1970s.
-In the 1970s, two major disruptions to?supply shook economies all over the world.
-Fuel rationing was common and there were long lines at retail fuel pumps.
+Wirth stated that the overall impact of the Hormuz shutdown is "potentially?as big as in the 1970s."
+In the 1970s, two?major disruptions of supply shook economies all over the world.
+Fuel rationing was common and long lines were seen at retail pumps.

 (source: Reuters)